roboticist-blip/FPGA_Workshop/AI_Accel/Readme.md

 - **ReLU** (Rectified Linear Unit) is applied: if the result is negative, output 0; otherwise pass it through unchanged.
 This is the standard activation function that lets neural networks model non-linear relationships — without it, stacking layers would be mathematically pointless (multiple linear layers collapse into one linear layer).
 - The final result is captured in a register on the clock edge — this is the only place a clock matters in the whole neuron; the dot product itself is pure combinational logic.

-`N`, the data width, and the accumulator width are all parameters — the exact same module serves as a 4-input neuron here and will serve as an 8-input or 10-input neuron when this gets reused for SensiNerveX, with zero code changes.
+`N`, the data width, and the accumulator width are all parameters — the exact same module serves as a 4-input neuron here and will serve as an 8-input or 10-input (or wider) neuron when this gets reused for a larger network, with zero code changes.

 ---